Medicare Care Choices Model

 - By being available 24 hours a day, 7 days a week, if you have questions or need help

-To see more detailed information on the Care Choices project through Iowa City Hospice, including eligibility criteria, download our Care Choices PDF.
+To see more detailed information on the Care Choices project through Iowa City Hospice, including eligibility criteria, visit our Care Choices page.

-To see more information on Care Choices from CMS, visit their page.
+To see more information on Care Choices from CMS, visit their website.